FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/contracts_to_java.md

 $ cd java-sdk-demo
 # Compile
 $ ./gradlew clean build -x test
-# enter sdk-demo / dist directory, create contract storage directory
+# Enter the sdk-demo / dist directory and create a contract storage directory
 $ cd dist && mkdir -p contracts/solidity
-# Copy the sol file that needs to be converted into java code to ~ / fisco / java-under the sdk / dist / contracts / consolidation path
+# Copy the sol file that needs to be converted into java code to the path ~ / fisco / java-sdk / dist / contracts / consolidation
 # Convert sol, where ${packageName}is the generated java code package path
-# The generated java code is located at ~ / fisco / java-sdk / dist / contracts / sdk / java directory
+# The generated java code is located in the ~ / fisco / java-sdk / dist / contracts / sdk / java directory
 java -cp "apps/*:lib/*:conf/" org.fisco.bcos.sdk.demo.codegen.DemoSolcToJava ${packageName}
 ```